 Incoming requests will automatically populate as inquiries (projects in the inquiry stage) in your (and/or your teammates'!) project pipelines.

-Since all client communications in HoneyBook need to be sent through Projects, these Contact Form submissions can save you significant time.
-Instead of needing to go through the process of tracking down clients, manually collecting their information, creating a Project in HoneyBook, entering the information you gathered, and THEN sending your first email or file… those first 4 steps can be taken care of before you even wake up in the morning.
-You’ll have a Project ready to go, with all the information you need from your potential client.
+Since all client communications in HoneyBook need to be sent through projects, these contact form submissions save you significant time.
+You’ll have a project ready to go, with all the information you need from your potential client.
 All you'll need to do is reach out.

-Your Contact Form builder look a little different than this?
-You may still be using our Legacy Contact Forms!
-If you'd like to stick with the legacy builder for now, check out this article instead—or, if you want to take advantage of all these new features, here's how to convert to the new builder!
+Your contact form builder look a little different than this?
+You may still be using our legacy contact forms — time to convert to the new builder!